xen-project/xen/docs/misra/deviations.rst

          - __builtin_memset()
          - cpumask_check()

+   * - R18.2
+     - Subtractions between pointers where at least one of the operand is a pointer to a symbol defined by the linker are safe.
+     - Tagged as `safe` for ECLAIR.

+   * - R18.2
+     - Subtraction between pointers encapsulated by macro page_to_mfn are safe.
+     - Tagged as `safe` for ECLAIR.

    * - R20.4
      - The override of the keyword \"inline\" in xen/compiler.h is present so that section contents checks pass when the compiler chooses not to